OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-64.md

 # Isaiah Chapter 64

 ## Isaiah 64:1
-Oh, that you would tear open the heavens and come down, that the mountains might quake at your presence—
+If only you would open the heavens and come down, so that the mountains might tremble at your presence—

 ## Isaiah 64:2
 As fire kindles brushwood and causes water to boil, come down to make your name known to your adversaries, that the nations may tremble at your presence!